RippeLab/ALT-FISH/README.md

 Script outputs:
   * each run of the script generates a results folder with date-time stamp containing all the output
-  * .csv text files contain the above-mentioned quantification results for each cell and/or image position as well as information about adjustable variables     (like segmentation thresholds, size-filters used in this particular run)
+  * .csv results files contain the above-mentioned quantification results for each cell and/or image position as well as run-specific parameters

-    _nucleus_shape_features.csv
+    "_positions" : list with a numerical position id (unique identifier) assigned to each processed image stack

+    "_nucleus_shape_features" : nucleus mask xy-positions and shape features sorted by position and nucleus id

+    "_nucleus_spotmask_npmask_area_intensity_results" : spot numbers, aggregated spot areas and intensity features sorted by position and nucleus id

+    "_parameters_used_in_run" : summary of user-adjustable parameters used in this run

+    "_position_results" : per-position image features (identified z-focus range, type of projection, background estimates)

+    "_single_spot_shape_features_and_intensities" : shape and intensity features for each segmented spot sorted by position, nucleus and spot id

   * pdf with a basic droplet abundance vs. concentration plot
   * fit parameters (only in R command line)